top of page

 USE FOR: - Muscle and joint pain - Pain from neuropathy (nerve damage) - Muscle spasms

-CAUTIONS: - THC-containing products used topically does not cause a “high” feeling, but may be detectable in urine drug screening. - Many CBD topicals are of poor quality and may not contain much CBD.
+CAUTIONS: - THC-containing products used topically does not cause a “high” feeling, but may be detectable in urine drug screening. - Some CBD topicals are of poor quality and may not contain much CBD.
+Make sure the one you buy publishes their third party testing results.

 Look into adding topical agents to your personal fibromyalgia pain toolkit, so you will never be left trying to hammer in a nail with a screwdriver!
 In this video learn more about how to combine topical pain relievers for the ultimate toolkit.